Do you want to install and set up All in One SEO for WordPress?

 Copy the HTML tag and switch back to your WordPress admin area.

-Now, simply go to All in One SEO » General Settings page and switch to the Webmaster Tools tab.
-From here you can click on the Google Search Console and then enter the verification code you copied earlier.
+Now, simply go to the All in One SEO » General Settings page and switch to the Webmaster Tools tab.
+From here, you can click on the Google Search Console and then enter the verification code you copied earlier.

 Similarly, the plugin also allows you to add verification codes for other services like Bing Webmaster Tools, Yandex, Baidu, and Pinterest site verification.

-In fact, if any third party service asks you to add some code to your site’s header, then you can this page to add those codes under the ‘Miscellaneous Verification’ box.
+In fact, if any third-party service asks you to add some code to your site’s header, then you can use this page to add those codes under the ‘Miscellaneous Verification’ box.